Mark Beer: Education and career

-Beer was behind the idea to create the DIFC's Dispute Resolution Authority, hosting the DIFC Courts, the DIFC-LCIA Arbitration Centre, the DIFC Wills and Probate Registry and the DIFC Academy of Law.
+Beer founded the DIFC's Dispute Resolution Authority, hosting the DIFC Courts, the DIFC-LCIA Arbitration Centre, the DIFC Wills and Probate Registry and the DIFC Academy of Law.
 Beer worked on the development of the Middle East's first specialist Technology and Construction Court.
 As the Chief Executive of the DIFC Courts, Beer was credited by Chief Justice Michael Hwang as one of the reasons for the DIFC Courts' success.

+He is chair of the Board of Trustees of the Global Legal Action Network and was previously President of the International Association for Court Administration.
+He is a member of the International Council of the Supreme Court of the Republic of Kazakhstan.

+Beer served as vice chair of the board of governors of Abingdon School.
+He is a former vice-chair of the British Community Assistance Fund in Dubai.

+In 2026, Beer was appointed as an arbitrator of the Shanghai International Economic and Trade Arbitration Commission (SHIAC) for a five-year term.

 Awards and recognition

 Beer was awarded an OBE in Queen Elizabeth II's 2013 Birthday honours list, for his work in strengthening relations between the UK and the UAE.